Skip to Main Content

 What are student loans and how do they work?

-Student loans cover the cost of schooling if scholarships and federal loans are not enough.
-Students can choose federal or private student loans to help pay for school.
+Student loans cover the cost of schooling if scholarships, grants and other financial aid are not enough.
+While other aid may be free money, student loans must be repaid with interest.
+You typically have between five and 20 years to repay student loans.
+Borrowers can choose federal or private student loans to help pay for school.

-They can cover school-related expenses such as, tuition, fees, supplies, housing and books.
+Student loans can cover school-related expenses, such as tuition, fees, supplies, housing and books.
 It’s usually best to start with federal student loans, which have an interest rate of 6.53 percent for undergraduate students for the 2024-25 school year.

-Private student loans have fewer borrower protections.
-However they can fill in any funding gaps and typically have a wider range of repayment terms.
-Private student loan rates typically range anywhere from around 4 percent to 18 percent.
+Private student loans have fewer borrower protections than federal student loans and have higher rates, typically ranging from around 4 percent to 18 percent.
+However, they can fill in any funding gaps and typically have a wider range of repayment terms.

 Types of student loans